AdobeDocs/campaign.en/help/v8/architecture/general-architecture.md

 >With **Campaign Managed Cloud Services**, your environment and initial configuration have been set by Adobe, according to the terms of your license agreement.
 You are not allowed to modify installed built-in packages, built-in schemas or reports.
 >
 >If you need to use a Campaign add-on or a specific capability which has not been provisioned for you, you must contact **Adobe Customer Care**.

+## Database storage {#db-storage}

+Total storage allowance is split between the main database and the Snowflake warehouse.
+Where data is stored should be determined at implementation or upgrade time, depending on customer-specific use-cases.

+Learn how to monitor your database usage in [Campaign Control Panel documentation](https://experienceleague.adobe.com/docs/control-panel/using/performance-monitoring/database-monitoring/database-monitoring.html){target="_blank"}.